Kenny Omega: Bullet Club and various championship reigns (2014–2017)

 On October 3, 2014, NJPW held a press conference to announce that Omega was set to sign with the promotion once his DDT contract expired on October 26.
 Omega, dubbing himself the Cleaner, made his debut under contract on November 8 at Power Struggle, where he was revealed as the newest member of Bullet Club, despite having previously dismissed the idea of joining the villainous foreigner stable, claiming that he did not consider himself a gaijin.
-Omega defeated Ryusuke Taguchi to win the IWGP Junior Heavyweight Championship for the first time at Wrestle Kingdom 9 in Tokyo Dome on January 4, 2015.
+Omega defeated Ryusuke Taguchi to win the IWGP Junior Heavyweight Championship for the first time at Wrestle Kingdom 9 on January 4, 2015.
 He retained the title over Taguchi in a rematch on February 11 at The New Beginning in Osaka.
 In the following months, he successfully defended the title against Máscara Dorada at Invasion Attack 2015 and Alex Shelley at Wrestling Dontaku 2015.

 Omega lost the title to Kushida on July 5 at Dominion 7.5 in Osaka-jo Hall.
 On September 23 at Destruction in Okayama, he regained the title from Kushida, following an interference from Bullet Club stablemate Karl Anderson.
-On January 4, 2016, Omega once again lost the title to Kushida at Wrestle Kingdom 10 in Tokyo Dome.
+On January 4, 2016, Omega once again lost the title to Kushida at Wrestle Kingdom 10.
 The following day, Omega teamed with Bullet Club leader A.J.
 Styles to defeat Shinsuke Nakamura and Yoshi-Hashi in a tag team match.
 After the match, Bullet Club turned on Styles, with Omega taking over the leadership of the stable.